WALKING THE PILGRIMS’ WAY

 Wow!
 Just sorted the wi fi out…… James and Trevor, you would be proud of me!

-For updates on my gratitude walk of the Pilgrims’ Way and to receive posts about my other walks and journeys along National ‘Trails please subscribe to my blog by clicking here and adding your e mail address on the box at the foot of the page.
+My book “The Woman Who Walked Through Fear” about my journey along the Pilgrims’ Way and through life has now been published by Sitting Duck Press.
+Please subscribe to my blog by clicking here and adding your e mail address on the box at the foot of the page to receive further details.
 Alternatively please visit my Facebook Page: Jackie McAll – “About the Journey”